mchung94/pyramid-solver/README.md

 - `*PYRAMID-UNCOVERED-INDEXES*`: A vector, indexed by PYRAMID-ID, where each value is a list of the PYRAMID-INDEXes of the remaining uncovered cards in the pyramid.

 ## State Representation
-For speed we want a state representation where comparing if two states are equal is very fast.
+For speed we want a state representation where checking if two states are equal is very fast.
 The key idea is that we can build the state representation out of data that refers to the deck of cards, without having to store the actual deck of cards in the state itself.
 Then we can pack all the data into a fixnum so that checking if two states are equal is the same as checking if two small integers are equal.

 To represent the state of the game at each step of play, we need to know:
 1. The cards remaining in the pyramid: